Microglia: Amoeboid

 This shape allows the microglia free movement throughout the neural tissue, which allows it to fulfill its role as a scavenger cell.
 Amoeboid microglia are able to phagocytose debris, but do not fulfill the same antigen-presenting and inflammatory roles as activated microglia.
 Amoeboid microglia are especially prevalent during the development and rewiring of the brain, when there are large amounts of extracellular debris and apoptotic cells to remove.
-This form of microglial cell is found mainly within the perinatal white matter areas in the corpus callosum known as the "Fountains of Microglia."
+This form of microglial cell is found mainly within the perinatal white matter areas in the corpus callosum known as the "Fountains of Microglia".

-Gitter cells

-Gitter cells are the eventual result of microglial cells' phagocytosis of infectious material or cellular debris.
-Eventually, after engulfing a certain amount of material, the phagocytic microglial cell becomes unable to phagocytose any further materials.
-The resulting cellular mass is known as a granular corpuscle, named for its ‘grainy' appearance.
-By looking at tissue stained to reveal gitter cells, pathologists can visualize healed areas post-infection.

 Perivascular

 Unlike the other types of microglia mentioned above, "perivascular" microglia refers to the location of the cell, rather than its form/function.
-Perivascular microglia are mainly found encased within the walls of the basal lamina.
-They perform normal microglial functions, but, unlike normal microglia, they are replaced by bone marrow-derived precursor cells on a regular basis, and express MHC class II antigens regardless of their environment.
-Perivascular microglia also react strongly to macrophage differentiation antigens.
-These microglia have been shown to be essential for the repair of vascular walls, as shown by Ritter's experiments and observations on ischemic retinopathy.
-Perivascular microglia promote endothelial cell proliferation, allowing new vessels to be formed and damaged vessels to be repaired.
-During these processes, myeloid recruitment and differentiation into microglial cells is highly accelerated to accomplish these tasks.
+Perivascular microglia are however often confused with perivascular macrophages (PVMs), which are found encased within the walls of the basal lamina, so care must be taken to determine which of these two cell types authors of publications are referring to.
+PVMs, unlike normal microglia, are replaced by bone marrow-derived precursor cells on a regular basis, and express MHC class II antigens regardless of their environment.

 Juxtavascular

-Like perivascular microglia, juxtavascular microglia can be distinguished mainly by their location.
-Juxtavascular microglia are found making direct contact with the basal lamina wall of blood vessels but are not found within the walls.
+"Perivascular microglia" and "juxtavascular microglia" are different names for the same type of cell.
+Confusion has arisen due to the misuse of the term perivascular microglia to refer to perivascular macrophages, which are a different type of cell.
+Juxtavascular microglia/perivascular microglia are found making direct contact with the basal lamina wall of blood vessels but are not found within the walls.
+In this position they can interact with both endothelial cells and pericytes.
 Like perivascular cells, they express MHC class II proteins even at low levels of inflammatory cytokine activity.
-Unlike perivascular cells, but similar to resident microglia, juxtavascular microglia do not exhibit rapid turnover or replacement with myeloid precursor cells on a regular basis.
+Unlike perivascular cells, but similar to other microglia, juxtavascular microglia do not exhibit rapid turnover or replacement with myeloid precursor cells on a regular basis.